Insurance terms and definitions

 An insurance coverage limit is selected by you and is the most an insurance company will pay for damages, injuries, or losses that apply to the coverage.

-Loan/lease payoff coverage, sometimes called "gap" coverage, pays the difference between what you owe on your vehicle and what your insurance pays if your vehicle is declared a total loss or stolen and not recovered, minus your comprehensive or collision deductible.
-Learn more about loan/lease payoff coverage.
+Loan/lease payoff coverage, similar to gap coverage, pays the difference between what you owe on your vehicle and what your insurance pays out if your vehicle is declared a total loss or stolen and not recovered, subject to certain limits, minus your comprehensive or collision deductible.

 The current value of your home, including the land.